What Does it Take to Be a Health Educator?

 - Develop educational materials and programs for community agencies, local government, and state government.

-Health Educators state the following job skills are important in their day-to-day work.
+When polled, Health Educators say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.